ishehadeh/howlite/writing/report/main.typ

 == Solving Constraints

 While adding constraints, the model builder maintains a list of variables, or data structure fields that may be narrowed.
-Once the aries solver runs, the type checker repeatedly queres the domain of these variables.
+Once the aries solver runs, the type checker repeatedly queries the domain of these variables.
 After each query, the returned range is added to the variable's new domain, then the solver's model is updated to eliminate that range.

 #figure(
 ```py